falkr/ttm4175/pages/iot-mqtt-chat.md

 gui.show()
 ```

 :task: Change the value of the variable `my_id` to match your team name.
+The team names have the form `team1a`, 'team1b', ... `team12b`.
+The ids `x1` to `x6` are for testing and the student assistants.

 ### Testing Sending of Messages and Outgoing Typing Indicators